icshwi/e3/README.md

  e3 (master)$ make load
 ```

-If one see the clean ioc shell, the enviornment is ready to use.
+If one see the clean ioc shell, the environment is ready to use.
 However, one should source the dynamic environment via

 ```
 e3 (master)$ source tools/setenv
 ```
-, because it gives us more flexiable way to have more than one EPICS environment in a host machine.
+, because it gives us more flexible way to have more than one EPICS environment in a host machine.
 Since then, one can run the example ioc through
 ```
 e3 (master)$  iocsh.bash cmds/iocStats.cmd
 ```